walidshaari/Kubernetes-Certified-Administrator/README.md

   - https://kubernetes.io/docs/tasks/
   - https://kubernetes.io/docs/reference/kubectl/cheatsheet/
   - https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands
-*  `kubectl api-versions` and `kubectl  api-resources` wih `grep` for a specific resoruce e.g. pv, pvc, deployment, storageclass, ..etc can help figure out the **apiVersion**, and **kind** combined with explain below will help in constructing the yaml manifest
+*  `kubectl api-versions` and `kubectl  api-resources` with `grep` for a specific resource e.g. pv, pvc, deployment, storageclass, ..etc can help figure out the **apiVersion**, and **kind** combined with explain below will help in constructing the yaml manifest
 * [kubectl explain --recursive](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_explain/) to construct out any yaml manifest you need and find its specd and details

 * When using kubectl for investigations and troubleshooting utilize the wide output it gives your more details